WoolleySheep/first-strike/README.md

 This is set in ``game_parameters.json`` with the parameters ``rocket_active_controller`` and ``turret_active_controller``.
 Setting these to "default" uses the inbuilt controller (aka: the code in ``default_controllers``), while setting it to "player" uses a player-defined controller (``player_controllers``).
 ### Terminology
 * **Controller**: When you hear 'controller' think 'algorithm that controls a player object'.
 If there is a need to be specific, they will be referred to as the 'rocket controller' and 'turret controller' respectively.
-* **Turn**: Used interchangably with 'timestep'.
-Each game 'turn' is equivalent to one timestep, in which both players can analyse game data and send commands.
 ### How the game works
 The game is divided into discrete timesteps (eg: 10ms).
 Every timestep, all of the available game data is made available to the controllers.
 This includes: